amplience/dc-integration-middleware/docs/dev/commerce-codec.md

 ##### Edge Cases

--   When no customer groups are present, it should just return [].
+-   When no customer groups are present, or the backend does not support listing customer groups, it should just return [].

 ### Special edge cases